 It’s a matter of when, not if, you will receive a negative (and sometimes scathing) review.
 Do not freak out and don’t ignore the reviewer.
 Remember with online reviews you’re not just responding to the original reviewer, you’re “responding” to everyone who is reading those reviews and deciding whether to trust you with their legal needs.

 Here are some of our best tips for dealing with negative reviews:

 Do not respond immediately.
-Imagine you’re having an argument with your signifcant other and they make a complaint about your messy habits.
+Imagine you’re having an argument with your significant other and they make a complaint about your messy habits.
 What is the first thing you do?
 Most people get emotional and get defensive.
-But, if you stop for a second, compose your thoughts you can usually respond in a more mature and reasoned manner.
+But, if you stop for a second, you can compose your thoughts to respond in a more mature and reasoned manner.
 The same goes with negative reviews.
 Often the reviewer is amped up and is responding emotionally to whatever slight they felt.
 If you give it some time and review what is being said, you are more likely to respond in a measured manner with less emotion.
 This also helps diffuse much of the anger that is apparent when an angry patron leaves a review.

 Be as brief as possible.
 Do not give a dissertation explaining why the individual reviewer is wrong or ask questions that will further lead to more negative responses.
 Keep the response short and to the point.
 A good rule of thumb is 3-4 sentence responses.

 Apologize, when necessary.
 We’re all human and make mistakes, However, there is a thin line between taking accountability and being over-responsible.
 Tread this line with caution.